filippogianguzzo/filippogianguzzo/README.md

 - Hi, I’m @filippogianguzzo
-- I’m currently learning Apps in C++
+- I’m currently learning C++ and Python
-- Fun fact:  I don't know shit so far...
+- I don't know shit...

 <!---
 filippogianguzzo/filippogianguzzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.